-Why the city council of White Settlement, Texas, decided to fire Browser, mascot and rodent hunter of the public library is not clear, but the vote two weeks ago was 2-1 to banish Browser.
+Why the City Council of White Settlement, Texas, decided to fire Browser, mascot and rodent hunter of the public library, is not clear, but the vote two weeks ago was 2-1 to banish the cat.
 Friday, under an avalanche of complaints, the council members decided unanimously that Browser could stay.

 The Dallas Morning News elaborates on Browser's job: